liltims77/Data_Warehouse_design/README.md

  8. Managing data quality and performance overtime

 ## Introduction
-This is a datawarehouse project that involves the design of efficient data models for both analytical and operational needs.
+This is a datawarehouse project that involves the design of efficient data models that can jandle both analytical and operational needs.
 ## Architecture

 ## Technology Used